What is Cataract?

-The condition can occur at any age but it is more likely to effect older patients.
+The condition can occur at any age but it is more likely to affect older patients.

-In rarer instances, childhood cataracts can develop in babies and young children.
+In rare instances, childhood cataracts can develop in babies and young children.
 There are a number of factors which may contribute to the development of cataracts.
 These include:

 - Family history

 - Certain health conditions like diabetes, hypertension and high myopia